Also known as the 'Orient Express of the Alps',

 The Glacier Express train made its first journey

-in 1930.
-Services were suspended from 1943-1946 due to the Second
+in 1930, with services only suspended from 1943-1946 due to the

-then, it has run year-round excursions.
+1982.
+Since then, it has run year-round excursions.